 Blaise gave it ten seconds.
 "Pretty good, I think I'm making good headway with that Ravenclaw…"

 "OH and another thing!"
 Draco exploded once again.
 "Her fucking posture…"

 Ah yes.
 It was very difficult being Blaise Zabini.

 The Slytherin blinked several times, slowly coming into consciousness.
 He was lying in bed, staring up at the angry face of Draco Malfoy, not ten inches above his own.

 "Mate, I'm taking a nap," he said, yawning.

 "No, listen, I need to fucking tell you about Granger."

-Blaise had to bit his lip to stop from groaning.
+Blaise had to bite his lip to stop from groaning.
 "What happened?"

-Draco sat at the end of his bed, practically shaking in anger.
+Draco sat at the end of Blaise's bed, practically shaking in anger.
 "Well, this fucking bitch, do you know what she did?"